 Avoid ginger soda (aka ginger ale) as there really isn’t any ginger in those in addition to the GMO corn syrup business.

-What Type of Tequila to Use?
+What is the Best Tequila to Use?

 Either one of the budget-friendly options below will be great to use in a tequila mule.